Get

 4. Hygiene

 Is your cat able to groom itself?
 If not, can you groom your cat and help keep your feline clean?
 Matted hair can become painful and even lead to sores.
-If your cat has a surgical incision or a wound, you’ll need to follow your vet’s directions for keeping the area clean.
+If your cat has a surgical incision or a wound, you’ll need to follow the vet’s directions for keeping the area clean.
 If you have an arthritic cat that has trouble getting in and out of litter pans, can you offer your cat a different option for hygienic eliminations?
 Consider litter pans with lower lips so your cat can get in and out unencumbered.

 5. Happiness

 The core thought behind this category is ensuring your cat is engaged and still connected with your family.
 Do they still try to play or purr for chin rubs?
 You’ll need to consider if your cat is stressed, depressed, or bored.
-Your veterinarian may be able to help from a pharmaceutical perspective, but are there things you can do at home, such as moving your kitty’s bed closer to the TV so you can snuggle together after your cat at work?
+A veterinarian may be able to help from a pharmaceutical perspective, but are there things you can do at home, such as moving your kitty’s bed closer to the TV so you can snuggle together after your cat at work?

 Old tabby cat sitting on the sofa